 Adjustable fill pillows fall into two categories: loose fill or swappable inserts.
-Loose fill pillows contain shredded pieces of fill — usually some down, memory foam or both — that sleepers can add or remove to meet their needs.
+Loose-fill pillows contain shredded pieces of fill — usually some down, memory foam or both — that sleepers can add or remove to meet their needs.
 While valuable for fine-tuning firmness, the pieces of fill can be messy and intolerable for some.
-Inserts have the advantage of being easier to swap in and out, but aren’t as customizable as a result.
-Both options seem simple enough that it begs the question why it took so long for companies to start producing adjustable pillows.
+Inserts have the advantage of being easier to swap in and out but aren’t as customizable as a result.
+Both options seem simple enough that it begs the question of why it took so long for companies to start producing adjustable pillows.

 “When we started Coop, the idea of adjustability was a natural next step for us as we firmly believe that everyone is unique.
 Especially when it comes to sleep posture, it’s really important that we have a pillow that adjusts to our unique body types and sleep positions to maintain healthy alignment,” Kevin Chon, Coop Home Goods co-founder, says.
 “More and more people are really embracing the idea that sleep isn’t a chore or a simple physiological necessity, but really something we can invest into that impacts our overall wellness for the rest of our waking hours.”

 Five to Buy

 Cosy House Collection Luxury Bamboo Pillow

 Bamboo is naturally antibacterial, so it’s an obvious choice for something that sees its fair share of drool and dirty heads.
 The Cosy House bamboo pillows have a machine washable case and a layer of removable shredded memory foam.